How To Get A Mortgage If Leeds Building Society Declines You

 Are Leeds Building Society a strict mortgage lender?

-Leeds Building Society is just as strict with their mortgage lending criteria as most other high-street lenders.
-They might be willing to overlook some minor forms of bad credit, but usually reject customers with more severe issues like unsatisfied defaults and debt management plans on the spot.
+Leeds Building Society has just as strict mortgage lending criteria as most other high-street lenders.
+While they might be willing to overlook some minor forms of bad credit, they usually reject customers with more severe issues, such as unsatisfied defaults and debt management plans, on the spot.

-They can also be tough on customers who are self-employed with less than two years of accounts as well as those with non-traditional deposit sources.
+They can also be tough on customers who are self-employed with less than two years of accounts and those with non-traditional deposit sources.

 How long does it take to approve a mortgage?